 Whether you’re newly licensed or are looking to start your own law firm, the IRS will want its cut.
-And unfortunately, the fee sharing rules don’t apply to taxes.
-This tax guide for attorneys tells you how to get started.
+And unfortunately, the rule that says you can’t share fees with non-lawyers doesn’t apply to Uncle Sam.
+Here’s what you need to know to plan ahead and reduce what you owe.

 What’s Your Employment Status?